-Port mirroring allows you to copy traffic going from one or all ports to another or all ports in order that you can examine the traffic from the mirror port (the port you copy the traffic to) without interference.
+Port mirroring allows you to copy traffic going from one port to another port in order that you can examine the traffic from the mirror port (the port you copy the traffic to) without interference.

 Static Route

 Static routes tell the switch how to forward IP traffic when you configure the TCP/IP parameters manually.